 Doing so may have other benefits too.
 For one, normalizing UBE3A levels must happen early in development to have a strong effect, Levine says.
 But targeting other genes, such as those that encode the GABA-A subunits, he says, may be beneficial later in development.

-The team plans to investigate how expression of other two GABA-A subunits — as well as other genes within the 15q11-13 region — contribute to neuronal function.
+The team plans to investigate how expression of two other GABA-A subunits — as well as other genes within the 15q11-13 region — contribute to neuronal function.
 If they can identify the genes other than UBE3A that contribute to the conditions’ phenotypes, researchers could develop better mouse models for translating treatments, Levine says.

 Read more reports from Neuroscience 2022.